by Will Aker

 It’s for this reason that now when I look back, though I hated certain parts, though I despised endless training, though I constantly made other plans for outside of the military; I now feel nostalgia for those times with honorable men, I now feel pride in our shared struggle for our piece of war.
 I miss being John Wayne when everything was black and white.
 I miss being a note on the album Appetite for Destruction; I miss seeing the whites of the unsuspecting eyes.
 Goddamn it, a platoon of Rangers could do anything!

 If it was so great, then why didn’t we?
-Probably because at this point it is better to tell these incredible stories, it’s good to drink this beer with war in the rear view, and it’s okay I never had a last shoot out at the Alamo.
-Rangering created more brothers then I ever could have wanted but the pain of burying a brother is still the pain of burying a brother, no matter how many stand behind you.
+Probably because at this point it is better to tell these incredible stories, it’s good to drink this beer with the war in the rearview, and it’s okay I never had the last shootout at the Alamo.
+Rangering created more brothers than I ever could have wanted but the pain of burying a brother is still the pain of burying a brother, no matter how many stand behind you.
 I still have the Ranger Creed.
 I still have my friends.
 I still have the sorrows of war; I still hear the sirens of action.
 And every now and then I can still be the teeth in the night, I can still laugh when things really suck, I can still run in short shorts.

 “Rangering” was something I did, but I will always be a Ranger; you just have to look at my soul now instead of my sleeve.

-by Will Aker, first published in The Havok Journal on 05JUN14.
+This first appeared in The Havok Journal on June 5, 2014.